Running OpenVMM

 This example will launch Linux via direct boot (i.e: without going through UEFI

-or BIOS), and appends single
+or BIOS), and appends single to the kernel command line.

 The Linux guest's console will be hooked up to COM1, and is relayed to the host terminal by default.